gintonicai/documentation/mvp/inference-subchain-guide/core-concepts.md

 ### Understanding Tokens

-When you're using the Inference Subchain, you'll hear a lot about "tokens".
+When you're using the inference subchain, you'll hear a lot about "tokens".
 Here's the lowdown:

 * A token is roughly equivalent to 4 characters or 0.75 words.
 * Both your input and the model's output are measured in tokens.